r-pylypiuk-geniusee/res/README.md

 ## Developer Guide

-### How to Deploy an Existing Service
+### Deploying an Existing Service

 To deploy a service (e.g., `ani-app`), follow these steps:

-- Merge changes into the `staging` or `main` branch.
+1. Merge changes into the `staging` or `main` branch.
-- This triggers the appropriate GitHub Actions CI pipeline for the selected environment.
+2. This will trigger the corresponding GitHub Actions CI pipeline for the selected environment.

 ### Locating Environment Variables

-Environment variables for each service are located in the `ani_app_gitops` repository:
+Environment variables for each service are stored in the `ani_app_gitops` repository:

 - Path: `{staging|prod}/{service_name}/values.yaml`
-- Look under the `envs` key for non-sensitive variables.
+- Non-sensitive variables are listed under the `envs` key.
-- Sensitive variables are found under the `sealedSecrets` key.
+- Sensitive variables are stored under the `sealedSecrets` key.

-> We use **sealedSecrets** to ensure sensitive data is encrypted and not visible in plain text within Git repositories.
+> **Sealed Secrets** ensure sensitive data is encrypted and not visible in plain text within the repository.

-### How to Create a Sealed Secret
+### Creating a Sealed Secret

 To create a new sealed secret: